-The following pages contain the provisions of the Medway Zoning Bylaw and Zoning Map including amendments approved at the November 14, 2022 Town Meeting.
-However, please note that these amendments have not yet been approved by the Massachusetts Attorney General's office.
-Also provided is a brief history of amendments to the Medway Zoning Bylaw since its last recodification in May of 2015.
-Notations are also provided throughout the Bylaw to document the dates when text was amended or added.
+The following pages contain the provisions of the Medway Zoning Bylaw and Zoning Map including amendments approved at the May 8, 2023 Town Meeting.
+Please note, however, that these amendments have not yet been approved by the Massachusetts Attorney General's office.
+Also provided is a brief history of amendments to the Zoning Bylaw since its last recodification in May of 2015.
+Notations are also provided throughout the Zoning Bylaw to document the dates when text was amended or added.